tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-03-Evr-Demystifying-Algorithmic-Trading.md

   ![simple-trading-algo-performance](Images/simple-trading-algo-performance.png)

-* Lastly, keep in mind that while the trading strategy in this example works, the trading strategy was designed to be oversimplified and may not work at scale.
-It is for this reason that we hard-coded the stock prices--in order to simply focus on the process of creating a trading algorithm rather than dive into the complexities of a particular trading strategy.
+* Explain that while this particular trading strategy wasn't actually very good, we will keep improving our strategies throughout the week until we have some very robust trading algorithms.

+* Ask the class if they would actually use this particular trading strategy with their own money and why they would or wouldn't use it.
+Call for a few volunteers to provide their answers.

+* Ask how they might formally evaluate the algorithm and then share some of the following ideas for evaluation: risk metrics such as sharp ratios, performing quantitative analysis, using data visualizations.

+* Acknowledge that further analysis may show that this particular strategy may not be very good, but the beauty of algorithmic trading is that we can come up with any number of trading strategies, code it up, and test it out.
+Explain throughout the week,  we will learn how to improve on this model of obtaining data, making a trading decision, and evaluating the results.

 Answer any questions before moving on.